 Core Culture = Purpose + Philosophy + Priorities

 The central three Ps of an organization are the Core Culture.
-Think of the Core Culture as the essence of the organization–and thus, the essence of its culture.
+Think of it as the essence of the organization.
+Thus, it is the essence of the organization’s culture.
 Core Culture consists of the vital Purpose, the distinctive and enduring Philosophy and the strategic and universal Priorities.
 As a unit, these principles and values form the foundation for why the organization is in business and the framework for how it conducts that business.

-In successful organizations, there is a clearly defined and shared Core Culture that guides the behavior of employees as they interact with each other as well as with others outside the organization.
+In successful organizations, there is a clearly defined and shared Core Culture that guides the behavior of employees as they interact with each other and with others outside the organization.

-The Core Culture is a small set of guiding principles and values that employees across an organization should know and live by.
+The Core Culture is a small set of guiding principles and values that employees should know and live by.
 An organization stands for something and has a character that is core to its soul.

 Achieving greatness begins with employees understanding the organization’s contribution and character and its path to success.
 These principles and values are its Core Culture.

 Whatever you call it–core culture, corporate culture, or workplace culture–it does not matter.
 What matters is whether or not you can define it.
-Don’t let culture be a cloud that no one can easily share and communicate.
+Most of all, don’t let culture be a cloud that no one can easily share and communicate.

-Conduct a Core Culture Assessment to define your organization’s Core Culture.
+Conduct an Organizational Culture Assessment to define your Core Culture.
 This is the first step in strategic planning and a necessary step in implementing organizational change.

-To build a culture of distinction, participate in a process to uncover these prime principles.
+To build a culture of distinction, most of all, participate in a process to uncover these prime principles.